FlagellumDiabolus/challenge2016_distribution/README.md

-# Real Image Challenge 2016
+# Real Image Challenge 2016 (Distribution System)
-# Distributor Management System

-This project is a distributor management system designed to handle the creation of distributors, sub-distributors, checking permissions, and viewing distributor information.
+This project is a distribution system designed to handle the creation of distributors, sub-distributors, checking permissions, and viewing distributor information.
 The system utilizes a CSV file containing data about cities, states, and countries for region validation.

 ## How to Run the code base
 Ensure you have Go installed on your system.
 Navigate to the root directory of the project and run the following command: